Custom camera implementation in Unity —— External frame data source

 Input camera frame data

-Can be called in any thread as long as the device SDK's APIs are thread-safe.
+Can be called from any thread as long as the device SDK APIs are thread-safe.

-This data should be consistent with the data when the physical camera sensor is exposed.
+This data must correspond to the moment when the physical camera sensor is exposed.
 It is recommended to input data at 30 or 60 fps.
-The minimum acceptable frame rate is 2, but the response time of some algorithms will be affected.
-If available, it is recommended to input color data, which helps the effect of Mega.
+The minimum acceptable frame rate is 2, but some algorithm response times will be affected.
+It is recommended to input color data whenever possible, which helps Mega's performance.

-For optimal efficiency, the entire data chain can be designed to allow the original YUV data to be directly transmitted through shared memory, and the data pointer can be directly passed to EasyAR, while paying attention to data ownership.ExternalDeviceMotionFrameSource.HandleRenderFrameData(double, Pose, MotionTrackingStatus):
+For optimal efficiency, design the entire data chain to directly pass raw YUV data through shared memory, pass the data pointer directly to EasyAR, and pay attention to data ownership.ExternalDeviceMotionFrameSource.HandleRenderFrameData(double, Pose, MotionTrackingStatus):

 Input render frame dataExternalDeviceRotationFrameSource.HandleRenderFrameData(double, Quaternion):